pivotal/docs-tap/scst-scan/app-scanning-alpha.hbs.md

 SCST App Scanning requires the following prerequisites:

 - Complete all prerequisites to install Tanzu Application Platform.
 For more information, see [Prerequisites](../prerequisites.md).
-- Install the [Tekton component](../tekton/install-tekton.hbs.md) (included in Full and Build profiles of Tanzu Application Platform)
+- Install the [Tekton component](../tekton/install-tekton.hbs.md).
+Tekton is included in the Full and Build profiles of Tanzu Application Platform.

 ### <a id='install-scst-app-scanning'></a> Install